shidevil/homebridge-twine-temperature/README.md

 Support getting temperature from Twine API returning a JSON with the temperature data

+# Installation

+1. Download/Clone the Git
+2. cd to the git folder
+3. Run sudo npm -g install

 # Configuration

 The available fields in the config.json file are: